48 hours in Oslo at Christmas time

 FRIDAY

-5 p.m. - From Oslo Airport take the express train labelled "Drammen" to the National Theatre station.
+5 p.m. - From Oslo Airport take the express train labeled "Drammen" to the National Theatre station.

 Stay at the nearby Grand Hotel (+47 23 21 20 00) or Hotel Continental (+47 22 82 40 00) if you're well heeled.
 More economical?
 Try the Thon Hotel Cecil (+47 23 31 48 00), though it's closed between Christmas and New Year's.